In a Nutshell:

 Drawbacks

-If you’re of the opinion that all office chairs are created more or less equally, we think this review will change your mind.
+If you think all office chairs are created equally, this review may change your mind.

-While it’s true that any office chair you buy will give you a place to park your hindquarters while working at a desk or in front of your computer, there’s more to a great office chair than just that, and the Frasch chair gets just about everything right.
+While it’s true that any office chair you buy will allow you to park your hindquarters while working at a desk or in front of your computer, there’s more to a great office chair than just that, and the Frasch chair gets just about everything right.

-In the sections that follow, we’ll tell you why we think you’ll love it.
+In the following sections, we’ll explain why you love it.
 If you’re curious to know more, read on!

 Futuristic.

-That’s the first word that’s likely to spring to mind when you see the Frasch High Back Ergonomic Mesh Office Chair.
-Mostly, this is due to the supports on the back of the chair, which aren’t just for show – they’re an essential part of the ergonomic design.
+That’s the first word likely to come to mind when you see the Frasch High Back Ergonomic Mesh Office Chair.
+This is mostly due to the supports on the back of the chair, which aren’t just for show—they’re an essential part of the ergonomic design.

-Those ergonomic features are the main reason you’ll be interested in this chair.
+Those ergonomic features are why you’ll be interested in this chair.
 If you have an office job, you already know how important a good chair can be.
-It can mean the difference between ending your work day feeling like you’ve been hit by a bus and ending the day without any aches and pains.
+It can mean the difference between ending your work day feeling like you’ve been hit by a bus and ending it without aches and pains.

 Frasch High Back Ergonomic Mesh Drafting Chairs surrounding a table

 Unfortunately, too much of today’s office furniture is poorly designed.
-This, even though manufacturers have understood for literally decades, how to build office and other furniture that supports proper posture and is good for your back.
+This is even though manufacturers have understood for decades how to build office and other furniture that supports proper posture and is good for your back.

-If you haven’t had the pleasure of sitting in an ergonomically designed office chair, then you’re in for a real treat.
-Not only does the Frasch office chair sport ergonomic features, but they’re also adjustable – that’s what those crazy-looking supports are for on the back of the chair.
+If you haven’t enjoyed sitting in an ergonomically designed office chair, you’re in for a real treat.
+Not only does the Frasch office chair sport ergonomic features, but they’re also adjustable—that’s what those crazy-looking supports on the back of the chair are for.

 FRS-6104 variant of the Frasch High Back Drafting Chair